 In fiscal year 2008, expenditures from Commonwealth revenues for education purposes were over \$11.5 billion.
 The enacted budget for fiscal year 2009 includes over \$11.8 billion in education funding, an increase of 2.9 percent over fiscal year 2008.
+The proposed budget for fiscal year 2010 includes over \$12 billion in education funding.

 Elementary and Secondary Education.
 The financing of public elementary and secondary education in Pennsylvania is shared by the Commonwealth and local school districts.
 There are 501 local school districts in the state.
 With certain exceptions, each is governed by a locally elected school board responsible for the administration of the public schools in the school district with the authority to levy taxes within the limits prescribed by the Public School Code of 1949, as amended.
 Funds supplied by the Commonwealth supplement the funds raised locally.
-Local school districts receive various subsidy payments for basic instruction, vocational education, debt service, pupil transportation, employee retirement programs including Social Security, and various special education programs from the Commonwealth.
-The largest such subsidy is the Basic Education Funding subsidy.
-The enacted budget for fiscal year 2009 increases Basic Education Funding by over \$274 million, or 5.5 percent, to over \$5.22 billion.
+Local school districts receive various subsidy payments for basic instruction, vocational education, debt service, pupil transportation, employee retirement programs including Social Security and various special education programs from the Commonwealth.
+The largest such subsidy is the Basic Education subsidy.
+The enacted budget for fiscal year 2009 increases the Basic Education subsidy by over \$274 million, or 5.5 percent, to over \$5.22 billion.
 The increase includes a base supplement based on school district enrollment and relative wealth, a small district assistance component, an enrollment growth supplement and a supplement based upon school district personal income and relative wealth and a supplement based upon enrollment and relative local taxing effort.
 For fiscal year 2009, every school district is guaranteed a 3.0 percent increase over its fiscal year 2008 total allocation.
+The recommended budget for fiscal year 2010 includes \$5.53 billion, a \$300 million or 5.7 percent, increase to the Basic Education subsidy over fiscal year 2009.